jidongxiao/CSCI1200-DataStructures/labs/03_debugging/README.md

 7. Study the source code referenced by each specific compilation warning.
 Do you see the cause of the warning?
 Some or all of these warnings might be actual logic or math bugs that will cause the problem to crash or return bad data for some or all inputs.
 Do you see the problem?
-Do you know how to fix it?
-IMPORTANT: Don’t fix the problems yet.
+Do you know how to fix it? **IMPORTANT: Don’t fix the problems yet**.
 And don’t worry if you don’t see the error – just staring at the code is not the only debugging technique nor is it the most effective debugging technique for large programs!